 Therefore, having your own domain, rather than a built-in domain, is essential for Squarespace SEO.

 Create a Short and Branded Site Title

 A short and branded site title can strengthen your website’s SEO.

 The site title will be displayed as linked text.
-When visitors click it, they’ll be taken to your website’s homepage.
+Visitors will be taken to your website’s homepage when they click it.

-The site title, however, may be included in your website’s page titles as well.
+The site title, however, may also be included in your website’s page titles.
 Page titles are SEO meta elements that define the title of a given page.
 By default,

 Squarespace will include your website’s site title in all of its page titles.
 Creating a short and branded site title will promote cleaner page titles, which search engines may use when ranking your website.